Understanding Ama in Ayurveda: Causes, Symptoms, and Natural Ways to Remove Toxins

 Anxiety or restlessness

-Feeling ungrounded or “spacey”
+Feeling scattered, ungrounded, or mentally "spacey"

-Pitta-Type Ama (Hot, Inflammatory)
+Pitta-Type Ama

 Common signs include:

-Skin irritation or breakouts
+Skin irritation or acne

 Irritability or frustration

-Burning sensations in digestion
+Burning sensations during digestion

-Kapha-Type Ama (Heavy, Sticky, Slow)
+Kapha-Type Ama

 Common signs include: